-- 1. Unit Examinations
+- 1. Unit examinations

-- 2. Assignments
+- 2. Pop guizzes

 - 3. Lab Competencies

-- 4. Final Examination
+- 4. Comprehensive final examination

 ATTENDANCE POLICY

 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.